Flight-Free-UK/flight_free_uk_website/source/posts/how-to-lead-your-tribe.html.markdown

 Don’t get me wrong, I don’t think we can rely on individual change alone to save us from the biggest environmental problems we face.
 [I started a podcast for this exact reason.](https://disruptiveenvironmentalist.com/podcast-2/) But I do believe that if we have enough leaders who are influencing enough of their ‘tribes’ then the impact can be huge.

-Individual change is something we can control, and the choices we make are all votes for the world we want to see.
+#### Individual change is something we can control, and the choices we make are all votes for the world we want to see.

-Rob Wreglesworth blogs and podcasts as 'The Disruptive Environmentalist’.
-For more stickman based pieces about the environment head to [www.disruptiveenvironmentalist.com](https://disruptiveenvironmentalist.com)
+*Rob Wreglesworth blogs and podcasts as 'The Disruptive Environmentalist’.
+For more stickman based pieces about the environment head to his [website](https://disruptiveenvironmentalist.com/). [](https://disruptiveenvironmentalist.com)*